 - Broadband Connection is a home, residential multiple dwelling unit or commercial unit that receives internet services over our network, or that we service through a partner network. - Video Connection is a home, residential multiple dwelling unit or commercial unit that receives our video service over our broadband network or through a partner network via a digital video signal while subscribing to any recurring monthly service that requires the use of encryption-enabling technology.
 Video Subscribers are counted on a unique premises basis.
 For example, a subscriber with one or more set-top boxes that receives our video service in one premises is generally counted as just one subscriber. - Telephony Connection is a home, residential multiple dwelling unit or commercial unit that receives voice services over our network.
-Telephony Connections exclude mobile telephony subscribers. - Fixed-mobile Convergence penetration represents the number of customers who subscribe to both a fixed broadband internet service and postpaid mobile telephony service, divided by the number of customers who subscribe to our fixed broadband internet service. - (3) Mobile Retail Connections represents the number of active subscriber identification module (SIM) cards in service rather than services provided.
+Telephony Connections exclude mobile telephony subscribers. - (3) ARPU per fixed-line customer relationship: Average Revenue Per Unit is the average monthly subscription revenue per average fixed-line customer.
+Calculated by dividing the average monthly subscription revenue from residential cable and SOHO services by the average number of fixed-line customer relationships for the period. - (4) Mobile Retail Connections represents the number of active subscriber identification module (SIM) cards in service rather than services provided.
 For example, if a mobile subscriber has both a data and voice plan on a smartphone this would equate to one Mobile Subscriber.
 Alternatively, a subscriber who has a voice and data plan for a mobile handset and a data plan for a laptop would be counted as two mobile subscribers.
 Customers who do not pay a recurring monthly fee are excluded from our Mobile Subscriber counts after periods of inactivity of three calendar months.
-Total number of Mobile Retail Connections includes Consumer, Small and Medium Businesses (SMB), Enterprise, Mobile Broadband and IoT (comprising M2M and SMIP, as defined below) and excluding Mobile Wholesale Connections (as defined below). - (4) Mobile Contract represents the total number of Postpaid contract retail mobile connections including Consumer, SMB, Enterprise and Mobile Broadband but excluding M2M, SMIP and Mobile Wholesale Connections (as defined below). - (5) Mobile Prepaid represents the total number of Prepay retail mobile connections for Virgin Media, O2 and giffgaff brands measured on the basis of activity within three calendar months. - (6) IoT Connections represent the total number of Machine-to-Machine (M2M) connections including Smart Metering Implementation Programme (SMIP) contract connections. - (7) Mobile Wholsesale Connections represents the total number of wholesale MVNO contract connections (Tesco Mobile, Sky, Lyca, SMB Wholesale and other).
+Total number of Mobile Retail Connections includes Consumer, Small and Medium Businesses (SMB), Large Enterprise and Public Sector (LEPS), Mobile Broadband and IoT (comprising M2M and SMIP, as defined below) and excluding Mobile Wholesale Connections (as defined below). - (5) Mobile Contract represents the total number of Postpaid contract retail mobile connections including Consumer, SMB, LEPS and Mobile Broadband but excluding M2M, SMIP and Mobile Wholesale Connections (as defined below). - (6) Mobile Prepaid represents the total number of Prepay retail mobile connections for Virgin Media, O2 and giffgaff brands measured on the basis of activity within three calendar months. - (7) IoT Connections represent the total number of Machine-to-Machine (M2M) connections including Smart Metering Implementation Programme (SMIP) contract connections. - (8) Mobile Wholsesale Connections represents the total number of wholesale MVNO contract connections (Tesco Mobile, Sky Mobile, Lycamobile, SMB Wholesale and other).